Thamee got national acclaim for its Burmese food. Now it wants to become a model for racial justice.

 [Food critic Tom Sietsema on what we lose when restaurants close]

 The mangosteen doesn’t fall far from the tree.
-Jacobson says her biggest inspiration is her mother, who’s worked in restaurants, including the former Blackie’s House of Beef in Washington and as a travel agent; an office manager at ABC News; a children’s clothing designer; an English and art history teacher at Duke Ellington School of the Arts; and, before Thamee, the proprietor of a falooda and dumpling stall in Union Market, Toli Moli.
+Jacobson says her biggest inspiration is her mother, who has worked in restaurants, including the former Blackie’s House of Beef in Washington and as a travel agent; an office manager at ABC News; a children’s clothing designer; an English and art history teacher at Duke Ellington School of the Arts; and, before Thamee, the proprietor of a falooda and dumpling stall in Union Market, Toli Moli.
 The latter’s Anglo-Indian name means “a little of this and a little of that.”

 The weekly rotating meal kits, created by Law-Yone, are like edible postcards from a country whose cuisine draws heavily from nearby China, India and Thailand.
 Her initial “Burma Boxes” come with two entrees, apportioned for two or four ($78 and $150, respectively): tandoori chicken with Burmese herbed rice and parathas, and mohinga, the catfish noodle curry considered to be the national dish of Myanmar.
 Thamee does much of the work for the recipient of a Burma Box — the paratha dough is rolled out and the catfish comes as a mash in a racy marinade — but not so much that the home cook can’t appreciate the time and labor involved in getting a taste of Myanmar on the table.
-“I try to keep it close to what it is (in Myanmar) and make it approachable” at the same time, says Law-Yone, who goes by JoJo.
+“I try to keep it close to what it is [in Myanmar] and make it approachable” at the same time, says Law-Yone, who goes by JoJo.
 Mission (thoughtfully) accomplished.
 Who doesn’t love a recipe card sheathed in easy-to-clean plastic?

 The Black Farm Bags involve an initial commitment of four weeks.
 Customers who can afford to do so will be encouraged to pay it forward with a Reparations Bag, which includes the same seasonal contents plus the donation of another bag.
 Dreaming Out Loud distributes the Reparations Bags to those in need, at about a dozen sites around Washington.
 To start, the partners are looking to sell 100 Black Farm Bags a week.

-While the fantasy is to offer exclusively things grown by people of color, the reality is “black farmers are 2 percent of all farmers” in the country, probably less in the wake of the coronavirus, says Zachari Curtis, operations director for Dreaming Out Loud.
-The former mushroom grower says historical inequities, starting with slavery and the inability of black people to own land, held them back from successful farming for generations.
+While the fantasy is to offer exclusively things grown by people of color, the reality is “Black farmers are 2 percent of all farmers” in the country, probably less in the wake of the coronavirus, says Zachari Curtis, operations director for Dreaming Out Loud.
+The former mushroom grower says historical inequities, starting with slavery and the inability of Black people to own land, held them back from successful farming for generations.
 (If you get a peach in your bag, says Curtis, it’s from a white grower.
-Peaches take land and time, and most black farmers are starting from scratch.)
-For now, customers can expect at least one ingredient in their bags to be sourced from a black farm.
+Peaches take land and time, and most Black farmers are starting from scratch.)
+For now, customers can expect at least one ingredient in their bags to be sourced from a Black farmer.

-Pantry staples, everything curated from black and brown sources, are sold in an online marketplace but can be added to meal and other purchases at Thamee.
+Pantry staples, everything curated from Black and brown sources, are sold in an online marketplace but can be added to meal and other purchases at Thamee.
 Current notions include a chai kit from Kolkata Chai and java from Nguyen Coffee Supply — both out of Brooklyn, both owned by Asian Americans — and sumac and za’atar from Washington’s Z&Z.

 There are no plans to reopen for in-house dining, only aspirations when it’s safe for all involved, says Jacobson.
 Besides, “our brand of hospitality does not work at six feet, and our financial model cannot survive at 50 percent capacity.”
 Pickled tea leaf salad staged atop digital reproductions of old Burmese textiles will have to wait.
 But it’s full speed ahead for equality for marginalized communities.

 The Moment is here.
 And Jacobson is doing everything in her power to see that her brothers and sisters in the industry have an equal shot at success.
-It’s a big job, but she’s had lots of practice.
+It’s a big job, but she has had lots of practice.

 Just ask her muse.
 “Simone is always trying to save the world,” says her mother.